 Oyster Reefs in Georgia

-Oysters are vital for both the health of aquatic ecosystems and development of coastal communities.
+Oysters are vital for both the health of aquatic ecosystems and resilience of coastal communities.
 They provide essential fish habitat and shelter for a number of other living organisms, filter pollutants from water and are fished both recreationally and commercially.
 Oyster reefs also are popular sites for recreational fishing for spotted sea trout, red drum and black drum.

 Natural History